MarcoTerzulli/GAVI-Manderoli/README.md

 # GAVI-Manderoli
-Progetto d'esame di Gestione dell'Informazione.
-A cura di Riccardo Mescoli e Marco Terzulli.
+Exam project of Gestione dell'Informazione.
+Developed by Riccardo Mescoli and Marco Terzulli.

 ## Getting Started